marcbelmont/cnn-watermark-removal/README.md

 To train the network `python3 watermarks.py --logdir=save/`.
 It starts to produce some interesting results after 12000 steps.

-To use the network for inference, you can run `inference` and `show_images` in Jupyter.
+To use the network for inference, you can run `python watermarks.py --image assets/cat.png --selection assets/cat-selection.png` this will create a new image `output.png`.